ice-blockchain/ion-app/packages/ion_identity_client/README.md

-The IonIdentityClient library is a Dart-based client that simplifies interaction with an API, providing convenient methods for user authentication, wallet management, etc.
+The IONIdentityClient library is a Dart-based client that simplifies interaction with an API, providing convenient methods for user authentication, wallet management, etc.

 ## Features